-The Company successfully initiated production on schedule in April 2023, and is ramping up to full commercial production Commissioning and start-up management is led by the Company's operational team and Chief Operating Officer Brian Talbot with the support of third-party local experts of an engineering company.
-Sigma was able to achieve initial production on schedule as a result of activity continuing to accelerate in the quarter, with the construction workforce increasing to more than 1,000.
+The Company successfully achieved commercial production in early October, after initiating production on schedule in April 2023.
+Commissioning and start-up management was led by the Company's operational team and Co-General Managers with the support of third-party local experts of an engineering company.
+Sigma was able to achieve initial production on schedule as a result of accelerated activity in the fourth quarter of 2022 and first quarter of 2023, with the construction workforce increasing to more than 1,000 in these quarters.